Let us answer the most common questions about Microblading.

 Some people do not know that they carry the Herpes Simplex-1virus.
 Lysine will help suppress the virus.
 When there is trauma to the lip area, a Herpes Simplex-1 outbreak may occur.
 If you don’t know that you have Herpes Simplex-1, this may be your first ever occurrence making it quite severe.
 We advise that our clients start taking 1000mg of lysine per day for seven days before the appointment as Lysine is known to suppress the Herpes Simplex-1 virus.
 If you get a Herpes Simplex-1 outbreak, it can affect the healed result of the treatment.

-Why do you advise that your clients take Valtrex before coming to their appointment?
+Why do you advise that your clients take before coming to their appointment?

-Valtrex is a prescription medication for Herpes Simplex-1.
-If you know that you have Herpes Simplex- 1, taking Valtrex along with Lysine will suppress an outbreak.
+VX is a prescription medication for Herpes Simplex-1.
+If you know that you have Herpes Simplex- 1, taking along with Lysine will suppress an outbreak.
 However, an episode may interfere with your healed results.
-So, if you know you have Herpes Simplex-1 also known as Canker Sores or Fever Blisters, please take Valtrex and Lysine before coming to your appointment for seven whole days.
+So, if you know you have Herpes Simplex-1, also known as Canker Sores or Fever Blisters, please take Lysine before coming to your appointment for seven days.

 AFTER TREATMENT QUESTIONS